jkz/django-social/README.md

 Urls
 ----
 Auths uses four urls which should be configured in the settings.
-The view functions are all useable

   # settings.py

   # These are the default values
   LOGIN_URL = '/connect/'
   LOGOUT_URL = '/disconnect/'
-  LOGIN_CALLBACK_URL = '/connected/'
+  LOGIN_CALLBACK_URL = '/callback/'
   LOGIN_REDIRECT_URL = '/'

-  INSTALLED_APPS += ('social.facebook', 'social.twitter', 'social.googleplus')

 Providers
 ---------